Best budget laptop 2020: great cheap Windows laptops tested

 Meanwhile, our best overall choice is the very capable Acer Swift 3.
 Loaded up with the latest eighth-generation internals from Intel, it offers excellent performance, lots of ports and a sleek design, and costs just £599.

-How we selected the budget laptops to test We kept a specific buyer in mind with every laptop on test.
+Best budget laptops: How we selected We kept a specific buyer in mind with every laptop on test.
 For someone looking to get started with simple document editing and web browsing, the incredibly affordable Dell Chromebook 11 is a perfect springboard.
 It is also great for kids.

 For a bigger screen and richer design, and the same Chrome OS under the hood, the Acer Chromebook 514 is an ideal step up.
 It costs £299 and delivers one of the best typing experiences of any of the laptops we tested.